Destiny of an Emperor: Gameplay

 Unlike virtually every other RPG released at the time or since, the non-boss battles of Destiny of an Emperor do not consist solely of encounters with generic units.
-While generic enemy units do appear in the game, most random battles are fought against one or more generals randomly selected from those roaming the lands the player's party is traveling through at the time.
+While generic enemy units do appear in the game, most random battles are fought against one or more generals randomly selected from those roaming the lands the player's party is traveling through.
 Additionally, most of these unique units can be recruited.
-After being defeated in battle, there is a random chance that the general will offer to join the party, usually under the condition that the player character pays him a bribe of either money or horses (which can be purchased at item shops).
+After being defeated in battle, there is a random chance that the general will offer to join the party, usually under the condition that the player character pays him a bribe of money or horses, which can be purchased at item shops.
 Once recruited, the general will no longer be encountered in random battles.

 Because of this system, the game has an exceptionally large number of playable characters, 150 in all, although many of these characters do not increase in power even when they accumulate experience points, making them useful only for a limited time.
 Also, the player may only have up to 70 characters in his party.
-After reaching this limit, the player can only recruit new characters if he ejects characters from his party to free up the slots.
+After reaching this limit, the player can recruit new characters only if he ejects characters from his party.
 After being removed from the party, generals are again the player's enemies and can once more be encountered in random battles.

 The player's active party consists of up to seven members, five of which can actively participate in combat at any single time, one who serves as a replacement for characters killed in combat, and one to serve as both a reinforcement member and party tactician.
 The tactician provides magic-like effects, which all members involved in combat are able to use.

 In addition to standard attack and tactics options available in most games of the type, there is an option called "All-Out".
 When chosen, the computer AI takes control of the battle, which proceeds at an extremely fast rate.
 This is solely a way of speeding up the easier battles and has no tactical advantage, as the player is unable to coordinate attacks or employ tactics, while the AI-controlled enemy can.